kyma-project/kyma/resources/monitoring/charts/grafana/README.md

 1. Create or Modify a dashboard using Grafana UI
 2. Save the dashboard with a new name.

+## Lambda Dashboard

+The Lambda Dashboard provides visualisation for specific lambda function metrics such as Memory usage, CPU usage and success rate response, etc.

+This can be accessed from lambda ui directly.

+## Unique Dashboard Identifier

+The Unique Dashboard Identifier or uid allows having consistent URL’s for accessing dashboards from lambda ui.
+This uid is defined in the `*-dashboard.json`

+>**Important:** Change the uid will break the url used to access specific dashboards from lambda ui.

 ## Additional Resources

 There are several resources you can use to become more familiar with Grafana.
 The [Grafana Getting Started Guide](http://docs.grafana.org/guides/getting_started/) is an ideal starting point.
 Refer to the document [Export and Import Dashboards](http://docs.grafana.org/reference/export_import/) for a closer look at dashboards used to export and import data in Grafana.
 Grafana also provides in-depth documentation on the [Grafana Dashboard API](http://docs.grafana.org/http_api/dashboard/).